bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

         return some_image_thumbanil(self.image)
 {% endhighlight %}

-Seeing the specific class name is also helpful in understanding exactly what you're working with.
+Seeing the specific class name is also helpful for understanding exactly what you're working with.

 Having unique manager classes allows you to treat the proxy models as first class models in the rest of your code.
-You can use the managers to ensure the standard model interace is applied.
+You can use the managers to ensure the standard model interface is applied.

-### To Use and Not To Use
+### To use and not to use

-There's nothing complicated about proxy models, there's just a little bit of thought required to how they can solve your problems.
+There's nothing complicated about proxy models, there's just a little bit of thought required in regards to how they can solve your problems.

-The use case for proxy models, I've found, is the exception, rather than the rule.
-The key here is that our models, our end models, that is, are all pretty closely related.
+The use case for proxy models, I've found, is the exception rather than the rule.
+The key here is that our models, our end models that is, are all pretty closely related.
 The content attributes don't differ all that much.
-If your models differ greatly and you've no need for simple aggregation then skip the proxy models.
+If your models differ greatly and you've no need for simple aggregation, then skip the proxy models.